arteria/cmsplugin-contact-plus/README.md

 - Track/pass hidden data
 - Signals
 - Multiple file and image fields for media upload
-- ...
+- Handle multiple forms located on the same page

 ## Notes

 - Migrations are available with django-cms >= 3.0.6 because we depend on [this](https://github.com/divio/django-cms/blob/3.0.6/cms/migrations_django/0003_auto_20140926_2347.py) migrations file.
 - Collecting data is not available if ``from.is_multipart is True`` (= the form has attached files)

-## TODO and planned features
+## TODO and planned features .
-- Add/Update dependencies to setup.py.
 - Widget support for each field.
 - Provide examples and real life case studies
 - Formatted email messages, HTML?, .as_p, ?